dev-academy-programme/orientation---Archived/accounts/README.md

 3. Use the **naming convention** to select a username: firstname_lastnameINITIAL_cohort e.g. anahera_p_kakapo.
 4. Download the [desktop app](https://slack.com/app)
 5. Login to the slack org enspiral-dev-academy using the desktop app
+5. Add a picture of your self (drop down at the top left of the app, under \'profile and account\')
 6. Click on "channels" to find your Phase 0 channel
 7. Join the **#phase0_auckland** or **#phase0_wellington** channel
 8. Join the **#auckland** or **#wellington** space channels